ghrua/ccpr_release/README.md

 2. **[Training Model]** Our project requires python3.9 + transformers==4.27.1
 3. **[SFT LLM for MT]** Platypus requires transformers>=4.31.0

-Below is the explanation of each folder:
+Below is the short explanation about four critical folders:

-1. `mytools`: This is a library containing commonly used functions.
+1. `mytools`: This is a library containing commonly used functions in this project, such as reading and saving files.
-2. `mgiza`: The Code of GIZA++ for preparing the training data of CCPR.
+2. `mgiza`: The code of GIZA++ for automatically inducing word alignment information from parallel data, which is important for collecting training data for CCPR.
-3. `code`: The main code for our project.
+3. `code`: The main code for our project, including the code for model, dataloader, indexing, searching, etc.
-4. `Platypus`: The code for fine-tuning the LLM for MT
+4. `Platypus`: The code for LLM-based translator.
+In our paper, we use the CCPR model to augment the LLM-based translator by integrating the retrieved information to the LLM prompt.

-**!!!Please install those libraries according to their README!!!**
+**!!!Please install those libraries according to their README files!!!**

 ## 4. Download